 Learn more and get started at http://www.internationalteflacademy.com/.

 ALT Center Russia has sent about 200 students and young professionals abroad each year since 2005, and in 2012 became the first program in Russia to launch a high-standard language homestay placement in 2012.
-Through this program, travelers from the US, UK, and Europe can experience Russian life and culture while teaching languages to local families and language schools.
+Through this program, working abroad is possible for travelers from the US, UK, and Europe can experience Russian life and culture while teaching languages to local families and language schools.
 ALT currently offers three programs: Language Homestay, Culture Homestay, and Teach English in Russia.

 With the Teach English in Russia program, you’ll travel on a budget, learn about Russian culture, experience life with a host family, and gain experience as a tutor.
 You can choose between being a teacher or a teacher’s assistant – if you come as a teacher, be prepared to create a plan and bring teaching materials.
 The lessons generally need to be conversational, but you should be sure to include grammar as well.
 To be a teacher’s assistant, however, you will learn how to work with the existing teacher’s program and your duties may include helping with activities at the school, organizing the debate team, and helping with students’ work.